 5th/6TH GRADE PASSPORT

 Ski Utah offers an amazing skiing deal for students enrolled in 5th and 6th grade.
 Primarily funded by local organizations, the 5th and 6th Grade Passport allows adolescents the opportunity to explore new Utah ski resorts before deciding on their favorite resort.
 It also is an excellent opportunity to introduce your child to skiing because there is a minimal investment financially.
-The Passport is $35 dollars and provides 5th graders with 3 days of skiing at every resort in Utah, totaling 42 days.
+The Passport is $45 dollars and provides 5th graders with 3 days of skiing at every resort in Utah, totaling 42 days.
 Sixth graders are provided one day of skiing at each Utah resort, which totals 14 days of skiing.
 In addition to skiing, the Passport includes discounts on ski and snowboard lessons, equipment rental, attractions, and a variety of other items.
+Show your Ski Utah Passport at Utah Ski Gear and receive a $15 credit with the purchase of a ski/board package.
 You do not need to be a resident of Utah to apply for the Passport and homeschooled students may also apply.
-Once the passport has been applied for online, it will take about one to two weeks to arrive in the mail.
-It must be shipped and cannot be printed at home.
-It is important to remember that some ski resorts have black-out dates during peak holiday times.
-Applications for the 2018/19 season have not opened up yet, but will open prior to the start of the season.
+New for the 2018/19 season: the 5th/6th Grade Passport will be digital.
+It is important to remember that some ski resorts have black-out dates during peak holiday times

 SKI (ALTA) AFTER THREE